priscillamc/pagemash/README.txt

 pageMash works with the `wp_list_pages` function.
 The easiest way to use it is to put the standard WordPress pages widget in your sidebar.
 Click the configure button on the widget and ensure that 'sort by' is set to 'page order'.
 Hey presto, you're done.

-You can also use the function anywhere in your theme code. e.g. in your sidebar.php file (but the code in here will not run if you're using any widgets) or your header.php file (somewhere under the body tag, you may want to use the depth=1 parameter to only show top levle pages).
+You can also use the function anywhere in your theme code. e.g. in your sidebar.php file (but the code in here will not run if you're using any widgets) or your header.php file (somewhere under the body tag, you may want to use the depth=1 parameter to only show top level pages).
 The code should look something like the following:

 `<?php wp_list_pages('title_li=<h2>Pages</h2>&depth=0'); ?>`